ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 1. An Individual can opt to cancel selected Appointment\s against application which is\are in Booked Status.
 1. In such case the system notifies the user about the successful cancellation
 1. Following a successful Appointment Cancellation the system unlocks the time slot of the Registration Center
-1. In case working day is changed to non-working day by the administrator for any reason, the affected appointments will be automatically cancelled a notification will be sent to the mobile number or email id of the resident.
+1. In case a working day is changed to a non-working day by the administrator for any reason, the affected appointments will be automatically cancelled and a notification will be sent to the mobile number or email id of the resident.

 [**Link to design**](/mosip/mosip-platform/blob/master/design/pre-registration/pre-registration-booking-service.md)